* Updated 1/5/15

 No. Like many institutions, our name has evolved as the school itself evolved.
 In 1952, Rudolf Dreikurs and his colleagues founded our institution as the Institute of Adlerian Psychology.
 Two years later, in 1954, we became the Alfred Adler Institute of Chicago.
 In 1991, we became known as the Adler School of Professional Psychology.
 We believe our name change to Adler University will provide an enduring name for us.
 The university designation allows the greatest opportunity to differentiate our institution and advance our mission.

-Will the change to Adler University include a change to the mission?
+Did the change to Adler University include a change to the mission?

 No. Our mission remains constant: to continue the pioneering work of Alfred Adler by graduating socially responsible practitioners, engaging communities, and advancing social justice.
 This is embedded in our culture, curriculum, training, values, and identity, and it will not change.